Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Applications

 \subsubsection{Results}

 The results of the $\mathcal{F}$-NARX surrogates on the three-story steel frame case study are shown in Figures~\ref{fig:earthquake_story1}-\ref{fig:earthquake_story3}.
 Figure~\ref{fig:earthquake_story1}a compares the predictions of the $\mathcal{F}$-NARX model on the out-of-sample set of simulations for the 1$^\text{st}$~floor interstory drift, in terms of absolute peak drift, a quantity traditionally extremely difficult to approximate due to its highly non-linear and phase-sensitive nature.
 It can be seen that the absolute peak interstory drifts of the predicted traces align well with the reference ones.
 For most simulations, the discrepancy is within the 10~\% error bounds, with only a handful of outliers with up to 30~\% error in the far right tail.
 Figure~\ref{fig:earthquake_story1}b shows the corresponding survival plot with respect to a critical maximum drift $|\Delta|^\text{crit}_\text{max}$, calculated from the true and predicted drifts.
 The predicted curve matches the reference up to an exceedance probability of about $3 \cdot 10^{-3}$, with a mild deviation for lower probabilities.
 For reference, the same curve computed from the $100$ training traces is provided, and as expected it clearly deviates from the reference already for relatively high exceedance probabilities because of the limited dataset.
 For visualization purposes, we also show two traces of two example simulations in Figure~\ref{fig:earthquake_story1}c, in which the left and right traces have a low and high prediction error in $|\Delta|_\text{max}$, respectively.
 The predicted trace with the low error aligns almost perfectly with the reference over the full simulation duration, while the other is generally stable over the full signal duration, but shows spurious higher frequency oscillations in the range of the extreme drift values.
+To explain these oscillations, we must recall that the projection matrix used in the PCA step (see Eq.~\ref{eq:pca_mapping}) is estimated based on the $100$ traces used in the experimental design.
+The out-of-sample validation traces may contain higher frequencies that are absent from the training data, leading the model to handle these frequencies incorrectly.
+However, this also suggests that the model could be improved if such data becomes part of the experimental design.

 Figures~\ref{fig:earthquake_story2}a-c show the same results for the 2$^\text{nd}$ floor interstory drift.
 The results are mostly comparable to the ones for the 1$^\text{st}$ floor, albeit with an overall lower accuracy, especially in the high tail of the distribution.
 The discrepancy in $|\Delta|_\text{max}$ is significantly higher, which is reflected in the higher dispersion of the points in Figures~\ref{fig:earthquake_story2}a and the earlier divergence between the true and predicted survival curves in Figures~\ref{fig:earthquake_story2}b.
 The worse performance on the 2$^\text{nd}$ floor interstory drift may be due to more complex dynamics, which are also reflected in the higher polynomial degree and interaction terms listed in Table~\ref{tab:three_story_frame_model_config}.